All Products

 Note

-The time when Event B with the ID of 4 arrives exceeds the time interval that is specified in the WITHIN clause.
+The time when Event B whose id is 4 arrives exceeds the time interval that is specified in the WITHIN clause.
 This event is not included in the matching sequences.
-Therefore, both bid and btime of this event are NULL.
+Therefore, both the bid and btime fields of this event are nullable fields.

 Contiguity patterns between events